zhxie/ikago/README.md

 ### Client options

 `-pretend address`: (Optional) Address pretended to be.
-If this value is set, IkaGo will reply ARP request as it owns the address pretended to be.
+If this value is set, IkaGo will reply ARP request as it owns the address.

 `-p port`: (Optional) Port for routing upstream, must be different with any port filter.
 If this value is not set or set as `0`, a random port from 49152 to 65535 will be used.